are hard luck for men of action."

 two English ultimate twits who care more about cricket than world events, until their own sense of fair play is pushed to the limit.

-critics consider Edgar G. Ulmer's Detour the American film noir, and Ann Savage the femme fatale to end all femme
+Many critics view Edgar G. Ulmer's Detour the American film noir, and Ann Savage the femme fatale to end all femme fatales. ("Shut up!

-Dowling as "forgotten" is like describing a hydrogen atom as "small".
-Despite appearing in The Lost Weekend with
+To describe Doris Dowling as "forgotten" is like describing a hydrogen atom as "small".
+Despite appearing in The Lost Weekend

-performances of the 1940s, even though she is only onscreen for a short time.
-She later characterized her role as that of "a savage
+femme fatale performances of the 1940s, even though she is only onscreen for a short time.
+She later characterized her role as that of "a savage bitch

 "Every man I knew went to bed with Gilda... and woke up with me." --